How to Optimize Local SEO with Moz

 - Incorrect – this portion is the percentage of incorrect information about your business across the internet

 - Correct – this speaks for itself.
-This percentage is how correct the online presence about your business is
+This percentage is how correct the online presence of your business is

 To learn more about Moz’s ranking factors, check this out.